-The obvious solution for a hair cut is a one-length bob or lob (which in fact is a longer bob).
-The one length adds weight to the swinging length line.
-The shorter the bob the thicker the hair will appear.
-I personally just love this cut and have found that it is perfect for almost any age.
+When it comes to haircuts for thinning hair, one obvious option is a one-length bob or a lob (which is just a longer bob).
+Having your hair just one length adds weight to the swinging length line, and the shorter the bob, the thicker the hair will appear.
+I personally love this cut and have found that it is perfect for almost any age.
 This is especially true for mature women because it spells class and chic on every level and is relatively low maintenance.
-This bob in any length is a big favorite of Parisienne women.
-One sees it all over the streets of Paris.
+This bob at any length is a big favorite of Parisienne women, and it can be seen all over the streets of Paris.

-If you are very adventurous an asymmetric bob is also an option.
+If you’re feeling adventurous, an asymmetric bob is also an option.
 The beauty of this cut is that the length is left on top to give various changes to the style.
-For example, it can be brushed back with top volume, weightier on one side or parted down the center and tucked behind ears to it no longer appears asymmetric.
+For example, it can be brushed back with top volume, weightier on one side, or parted down the center and tucked behind ears, so it no longer appears asymmetric.
 Who would have thought such a short haircut could be so fun!?

 A pixie cut is always a winner if you love short hair, though it’s best not to have the hairline cut too bluntly.
-Instead, have your hairdresser feather in the circumstance line.
-It will be much more feminine and flattering.
+Instead, have your hairdresser feather in the circumstance line so that it will be much more feminine and flattering.

 Try experimenting with your part line.
-Often a lower deeper part delivers a thicker fuller illusion to the top of the hair. it may just be that the side part you have been using for years has thinned away, and you might be surprised to find that by flipping your hair to the other side it may appear thicker and more lively.
+Often a lower, deeper part delivers a thicker and fuller illusion to the top of the hair.
+It may just be that the side part you have been using for years has thinned away, and you might be surprised to find that by flipping your hair to the other side, it may appear thicker and more lively.

 This technique can also be used around the face line to thicken up the thin areas often found around the temple area.

-This is not the most obvious thing to do for women past a certain age, but having a clip in track can be very practical for special occasions.
+This might not be the most obvious thing to do for mature women, but having a clip-in track can be very practical for special occasions.
 The key is the color match and having the piece cut to fit your haircut.
 I often use this technique on celebrities for red carpet events.
-I just clip in the extra hair and the hair always looks full and fresh.
+I simply clip in the extra hair, and it looks full and fresh.

-To store — blow-dry the piece(s) while still in your hair.
-On removing them, place them neatly in plastic zip-lock bags.
-Don’t re-set them before using again.
+To store your extensions, blow-dry the piece(s) while they are still in your hair.
+When removing them, carefully place them in plastic zip-lock bags.
+Don’t re-set them before using them again.
 The reason?
-I always find they take on a kind of haphazard personality in that plastic bag.
-So when you clip them in your hair straight from the bag there is a lot of spontaneity you wouldn’t get with a normal blow dry.
-Often they are just perfect.
+I always find they take on a somewhat haphazard personality while stored in the plastic bag.
+Therefore, when you clip them in your hair straight from the bag, there is a lot of spontaneity you wouldn’t get with a normal blow-dry, and oftentimes, they are just perfect.

-A solid block of color will always add the illusion of weight and thickness, especially in the tones of light and dark browns and several color techniques like mixing highlighting and low highlighting can also create wonderful illusions of thicker hair.
-Choose your colorist well, one who loves her job and can think outside of the box.
+A solid block of color will always add the illusion of weight and thickness, especially in the tones of light and dark browns.
+Likewise, several color techniques like mixing highlighting and low highlighting can also create wonderful illusions of thicker hair.
+Choose your colorist well, particularly one who loves their job and can think outside of the box.

-Apply these techniques in any of the areas to style thinning hair so that it looks fuller and thicker with more volume.
+When styling thinning hair, apply these techniques so that it looks fuller and thicker with more volume.

 Subscribe today for free to receive our weekly update and never miss an article.